AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/Webpack/README.md

 @import "custom";
 @import "~bootstrap/scss/bootstrap";
 ```
 For Bootstrap to compile, make sure you install and use the required loaders: [sass-loader](https://github.com/webpack-contrib/sass-loader), [postcss-loader](https://github.com/webpack-contrib/postcss-loader) with [Autoprefixer](https://github.com/postcss/autoprefixer#webpack).
-With minimal seetup, your webpack config should include this rule or similar:
+With minimal setup, your webpack config should include this rule or similar:
 ```
 // ...
 {